-Each card is eligible for 15 checkouts, 3 of which can be video games.
+Each card is eligible for 15 checkouts.

-Each item is eligible for two renewals unless on hold for another patron.
+Most items are eligible for two renewals unless on hold for another patron.
 Video games may be renewed once.
 7-Day Express items are not renewable.

 The Niceville Library does not charge overdue fees.
 However, any item not returned after 3 overdue notices will be considered lost and the borrower will be billed for that item.